KhaleefHaughton/Using-Lambda-to-shut-down-EC2-Instance/README.md

 The automation is fully **CI/CD enabled** with **GitHub Actions**, ensuring that infrastructure changes are deployed reliably and consistently.

-This project was built based on the workflow described in the Medium article *Shut don’t go up!
-It Goes Down.* by Khaleef Haughton. :contentReference[oaicite:1]{index=1}

 ---

 ## 🧠 What It Does